- Important Update: Our Investment Presentation Seminar is now available twice a week.

 This condominium will occupy a great site, right on the northeast corner of Pearl Street and Duncan Street.
 Currently the site of both a vacant lot and two heritage buildings, the developers have asked EI Richmond Architects to help transform the corner.
 The proposal calls for a 59-storey building with a 6-storey podium that incorporates the preserved heritage facades.
 The podium will contain a mix of commercial and lobby space, along with almost 11,000-square-feet of indoor and outdoor amenities for condominium residents.
 These amenities are planned for the 5th, 6th and 7th floors.

-Before Spending Time on Your Property Search, Our One-On-One Investment Presentation is a Must, and it is Happening Online Daily.
+Before Spending Time On Your Property Search, Our Investment Presentation Seminar Is A Must, And It’s Available Twice A Week.

 EI Richmond’s modern tower will provide a contrast to the historic base and consist of a vertical element next to the main body.
 The tower will be articulated with step backs and a pattern of alternating balconies, while a distinctive point tower will be recognizable on the downtown skyline.